-Series 86 gives the candidate a broad valuation toolkit because no single method fits every company.
-The analyst is expected to know when a metric is useful, what it captures, what it can miss, and how it supports a recommendation.
+Series 86 gives the candidate a broad relative-valuation toolkit because no single metric fits every company.
+The analyst is expected to know what each multiple measures, when it is useful, what it can miss, and how peer and historical comparisons support a price-target range.
 The exam therefore tests both formula familiarity and method selection.

-At a high level, some methods focus on earnings, some on assets, some on cash generation, and some on enterprise-wide value relative to operating performance.
+At a high level, some metrics focus on equity earnings, some on assets, some on cash generation, and some on enterprise-wide value relative to operating performance.
 The stronger answer usually matches the metric to the company’s economics instead of using a favorite ratio mechanically.

 These formulas are simple, but the exam point is judgment.
 P/E can be useful when earnings are meaningful and comparable.
 EV-based measures can be more helpful when capital structure differs across peers.
-Dividend or discounted cash flow approaches may be more useful when cash-generation patterns and required returns matter more than near-term earnings optics.
+Price-to-free-cash-flow, earnings yield, free-cash-flow yield, P/B, and PEG all need the same question: what economic feature is this metric actually capturing?

 | Valuation method | Best used when | Common Series 86 trap |